Guidelines for Opening

 Santa Clara County’s Risk Reduction Order was announced July 2.
 The order allowed certain additional activities to resume, but also put in place long-term, across-the-board risk reduction measures.
 It requires that all businesses, including those open before July 2, submit updated Social Distancing Protocols (see below) in order to operate.
 It also detailed several sector-specific mandatory directives that must be followed before opening

-- Indoor playgrounds and amusement centers
+- Indoor gyms and fitness centers are closed

 What All Businesses Must Do to Operate